 PowerPoint Presentation: Five Habits of Historical Thinking.
 This presentation comes with each Historian's Apprentice unit.
 If you have used it before with other units, you need not do so again.
-If you decide to use it, incorporate it into the Day 1 activities.
+If you decide to use it, incorporate it into the DAY 1 activities.
 In either case, give students the "Five Habits of Historical Thinking" handout for future reference.
 Those "five habits" are as follows:

-- History Is Not the Past Itself

-- The Detective Model: Problem, Evidence, Interpretation

-- Time, Change, and Continuity

-- Cause and Effect

-- As They Saw It: Grasping Past Points of View
+- History Is Not the Past Itself - The Detective Model: Problem, Evidence, Interpretation - Time, Change, and Continuity - Cause and Effect - As They Saw It: Grasping Past Points of View - Warm-Up Activity.

-Warm-Up Activity.
 Homework assignment: Students do the Warm-Up Activity.
-This activity explores students' memories and personal experiences shaping their understanding of the topic.

-Day 1: Discuss the Warm-Up Activity, then either have students read or review the "Five Habits of Historical Thinking" handout, or use the Five Habits PowerPoint presentation.
+This activity explores students' memories and personal experiences shaping their understanding of the topic. - DAY 1: Discuss the Warm-Up Activity, then either have students read or review the "Five Habits of Historical Thinking" handout, or use the Five Habits PowerPoint presentation.

-Homework assignment: Students read the background essay "Encountering Ellis Island."
+Homework assignment: Students read the background essay "Garrison and Douglass: Two Forms of Abolitionism."

-Day 2: Use the second PowerPoint presentation, What Happened at Ellis Island?, to provide an overview of the topic for this lesson.
+DAY 2: Use the second PowerPoint presentation, Garrison and Douglass: Abolitionism in Black and White, to provide an overview of the topic for this lesson.
 The presentation applies the Five Habits of Historical Thinking to this topic.
 Do the two activities embedded in the presentation.